1. The

 Location:

-Charleston, SC to Boston, MA
+Charleston, South Carolina to Boston, Massachusetts

 Length:

-The King’s Highway was the most important road in colonial America
+The King′s Highway was the most important road in colonial America and served as the major transportation route for the English coloniest.

 Established: